 - Provide compassionate support through all process phases

-- Help client become independent by meeting care goals and measuring those goals against patient healthcare outcomes, adjusting as necessary.
+- Help clients become independent by meeting care goals and measuring those goals against patient healthcare outcomes, adjusting as necessary.

 - Quality care assurance, following state and nursing guidelines and standards.